usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a function.
+Determine if the given type is an function.

 ## function isReifiedType {#Type-isReifiedType}